dcdpr/did-btcr2/chapters/CRUD-Operations.md

 document. ::BTCR2 Updates:: must be invocations of the capability to update the DID being resolved.
 To verify this, the resolver must first derive the root capability from the DID itself using  [Algo 12.
 Derive Root Capability], then verify and apply the invocation using [Algo 13.
-Apply BTCR Update].
+Apply BTCR2 Update].

 Traverse the blockchain and apply updates in temporal order, updating and maintaining a ::Contemporary DID Document:: until all updates are processed.